Safe-DS/DSL/docs/language/pipeline-language/pipelines.md

 This declaration of a pipeline has the following syntactic elements:

 - The keyword `#!sds pipeline`.
 - The name of the pipeline, here `#!sds predictSpeed`, which can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `#!sds lowerCamelCase` for the names of pipelines.
+However, we suggest using `#!sds lowerCamelCase` for the names of pipelines.
 - The body of the pipeline, which contains the [statements][statements] that should be run when the pipeline is executed.
 The body is delimited by curly braces.
 In this example, the body is empty, so running this pipeline does nothing.

 ### Statements